-- b) Notwithstanding subparagraph IV.4.a above, the university may disclose personally identifiable information under subsection IV.2 above with the understanding that theinformation will or may be re-disclosed to other parties under that section, provided that the record keeping requirements of subsection IV.3 above are met with respect to each of those parties. - c) Except for the disclosure of directory information under subsection IV.5 below, the university will inform the party to whom a disclosure is made of the requirement of subparagraph IV.4.a above. - 5) Disclosure of directory information - a) The university may disclose personally identifiable information from the education records of a student who attends the institution if that information consists of "Directory information" as defined in subsection 1.2 above.
+- a) The university will disclose personally identifiable information from the education records of a student only on condition that the party to whom the information is disclosed will not disclose the information to any party without the prior written consent of the student, except that such information disclosed to an institution, agencyor organization may be used by its officers, employees and agents for the purposes of which the disclosure was made. - b) Notwithstanding subparagraph IV.4.a above, the university may disclose personally identifiable information under subsection IV.2 above with the understanding that theinformation will or may be redisclosed to other parties under that section, provided that the record keeping requirements of subsection IV.3 above are met with respect toeach of those parties. - c) Except for the disclosure of directory information under subsection IV.5 below, the university will inform the party to whom a disclosure is made of the requirement of subparagraph IV.4.a above.

+5) Disclosure of directory information

+- a) The university may disclose personally identifiable information from the education records of a student who attends the institution if that information consists of "Directory information" as defined in subsection I.2 above.
 It is provided, however, that any student may refuse to permit the designation of any such information with respect to him/her as directory information by serving written notice to that effect on the university's Registrar within 30 days after the commencement of any academic year.
 Touro University will honor a student's request to withhold DirectoryInformation until notified otherwise by the student in writing.
-Students should consider carefully the consequences of any decision to withhold such Directory Information, any request for such information will be refused.
+Students should consider carefully the consequences of any decision to withhold such Directory Information.
+Should a student decide to direct Touro University California not to release any of this information, any request for such information will be refused.
 The signed request must be received in the office of the Registrar at the start of a new academic year.
 This authorization is valid until a written request to rescind is received by the Office of the Registrar.
 Please note if registrar staff has not received a request to rescind this hold at the time of student graduation, the student's name will not appear in the commencement program.
-It is the student's responsibility to request that the hold be removed for inclusion in commencement publications and media notifications. - b) The university may disclose directory information from the education records of an individual who is no longer in attendance at the university without following any procedures under subparagraph IV.5.a above.
+It is the student's responsibility to request that the hold be removed for inclusion in commencement publications and media notifications. - b) The university may disclose directory information from the education records of anindividual who is no longer in attendance at the university without following any procedures under subparagraph IV.5.a above.